 Finally, when she couldn't bear the thoughts pressing against her ribs anymore, she touched the Shard of Luminaris.

-Its surface glowed, shifting like captured moonlight — and then vision bloomed.
+Its surface glowed, shifting like captured moonlight and then a vision bloomed in her eyes.

 Grace carved into movement.
 Power woven into her every breath.
-Her body toned and fluid, her stance effortless, her aura serene like water before a storm.
+Her body toned and fluid, her stance effortless, her green aura serene, moving like water before a storm.

 Natsuki's breath stuttered.